Derling/ds3-ar-v2/README.md

 #### Personal Notes

 Core elements are the same.
-A view for all the weapons, a view for the selected weapons description and the actual calculator itself.
-However I combnined all three views to better resemble the in-game view that Dark Souls 3 players are familiar with.
+A view for all the weapons, a view for the selected weapon, its description, stats, etc. Lastly is the actual calculator itself.
+However I combnined all three views to better resemble the in-game menu that Dark Souls 3 players are familiar with.